adeptschneiderthedev/AfyaMum-bot/README.md

  THe purpose of this repository is to provide a collaborative space for the development and improvement of AfyaMUmBot.

- ## How Generative AI MOdels are solving the problem
+ ## How Generative AI Models are solving the problem

  AfyaMumBot leverages Generative AI Models to provide personalized information and support to expectant mothers throughout their pregnancy journey.